-Then, looking at your bank statements for the last three months, work out your average total amount of spending.
+Then, looking at your bank statements or transaction history for the last three months, work out your average total amount of spending.
 By comparing your income and your expenses, you'll see if you're living beyond your means or if you've got money left over.

 It can be helpful to put your expenses into categories so you can see specific areas where you may be overspending.
 These categories should include regular outgoings like: